 Prostate cancer can be diagnosed by following tests, remembering they ought to support the context of the patient’s signs and symptoms.

-1. PSA Test: The PSA test seeks to identify the presence of prostate-specific antigen (PSA) within the blood.
+- PSA test: The PSA test seeks to identify the presence of prostate-specific antigen (PSA) within the blood.
 Elevated levels of PSA may be an indicator of prostate cancer.
 For this reason, it’s important to have regular checkups with your doctor, so that PSA levels can be tracked over time.

-2. Radiology test: MRI (magnetic resonance imaging) is useful scan to visualize the prostate and proven to be highly effective in detecting prostate cancer changes
+- Radiology test: MRI (magnetic resonance imaging) is a useful scan to visualise the prostate and has proven to be highly effective in detecting prostate cancer changes

 Book a Prostate Exam Now